Saffron Garden Address: 300 Lea Bridge Rd, Leyton, London E10 7LD

-The newly opened BBQ restaurant inside Saffron garden is a must.
+The newly opened Saffron Garden BBQ restaurant inside Saffron Kitchen is a must.
 Prices of £20 per adult and £15 for kids.
 You won’t be disappointed with the set menu on the table, your mouth will be drooling with what they have to offer.
 You have to reserve your table before you visit.

 The temporary summer pop-up lasts only for a few months, with summer holidays here and heatwaves arriving continuously in the UK.
 What better excuse to have a BBQ in this weather?

 A couple of weeks ago, I was kindly invited to try out this new BBQ food.
 As well as experiencing this new garden alongside a few other bloggers.
 The tent is located behind the main restaurant with plenty of parking spaces available in the surrounding area.
 As you enter you see two fire torches and inside you have plenty of instagrammable opportunities to take photos.
 The decor is quite eye-catching, especially when it’s dusk.

 Following government guidance on the 2-metre rule, tables were separated all over.
 When I arrived along with my Mrs, we were greeted by the staff and organisers telling them who I am etc. Tent was quite empty, as we arrived early, but that gave me a good opportunity to snap plenty of photos of the surroundings and of myself.
 When more people started to arrive, we then sat at a table at our chosen seats.

 Whilst waiting around and having a look at what the staff preparing the food, I had a wonder at what the starters looked like.
 They laid all the plates out near the kitchen area, before the waiters started handing them out.
 Each dish came all together which was ideal, so I could take pictures of the dishes together.

 - Sweet Potato Chaat

 - Hummus & Chili Bread